mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 autorun(() => {
     console.log(upperCaseAuthorName(message.author))
 })

+runInAction(() => {
     message.author.name = "Chesterton"
+})
 ```

 This will react.
-Even though `author.name` is not dereferenced by the thunk passed to `autorun` itself,
-MobX will still track the dereferencing that happens in `upperCaseAuthorName`,
-because it happens _during_ the execution of the autorun.
+Even though `author.name` is not dereferenced by the the function passed to `autorun` itself, MobX will still track the dereferencing that happens in `upperCaseAuthorName`, because it happens _during_ the execution of the autorun.

 ---